-You’ve seen your friends and colleagues sign up for various runs all year around and finally you’ve decided to cave and give it a shot.
+You’ve seen your friends and colleagues sign up for various running events all year around and finally you’ve decided to cave and give it a shot.
 Congratulations!
 You’ve made a life-changing decision that will transform your health forever.

-Those who have a successful run the first time tend to do it again and those who managed to go all the way in the first go, aren’t as scared to give it another go.
+Those who have a successful run the first time tend to do it again (yes, running is addictive!) and those who managed to go all the way in the first go, aren’t as scared to give it another go.

 See running is different for everyone.
 For the athletic-types, each run is a chance to beat their best time and for others it’s the time to clear your head, soak up some sun and simply get your heart racing.
 There are few things that clear your mind the way running does.

 There’s something about seeing the surroundings change around you with every step and pacing towards the finish-line that provides your mind with clarity and enhances your thought-process.

 Despite what your brain tells you about your ability to run, you should know that you CAN do it – everyone can.
 Running is one of those activities that we’ve never been taught.
 We’ve been doing it as toddlers; if you were able to do it then, you can still do it now.

 All you need is some willpower and some changes to your lifestyle to ensure that your body can handle it.